-- 1. Borrower's name and title.
+- 1. Borrower's name and title,

-- 2. Original amount.
+- 2. Original amount,

-- 3. Balance due.
+- 3. Balance due,

-- 4. Date of note.
+- 4. Date of note,

+5. Maturity date

-- Maturity date.
+- Maturity date,

-- 6. Repayment terms.
+- 6. Repayment terms,

-- 7. Interest rate.
+- 7. Interest rate,

-- 8. Security provided by the borrower.
+- 8. Security provided by the borrower,

-- 9. Purpose of the loan.
+- 9. Purpose of the loan, and

-- 10. Description and fair market value of the consideration furnished by the lender (for example, cash-\$1,000; or 100 shares of XYZ, Inc., common stock-\$9,000).
+- 10. Description and fair market value of the consideration furnished by the lender (e.g., cash-\$1,000; or 100 shares of XYZ, Inc., common stock-\$9,000).

-The above detail isn't required for receivables or travel advances that may be reported as a single total (see the discussion of receivables in (2) above); however, report and identify those totals separately on the attachment.
+The above detail is not required for receivables or travel advances that may be reported as a single total (see (b) above); however, report and identify those totals separately on the attachment.

-Line 7.
-Other notes and loans receivable.
-On the dashed lines to the left of column (a), enter the combined total year-end figures for other notes receivable and loans receivable and the allowance for doubtful accounts.
+Line 7-Other notes and loans receivable.
+On the dashed lines to the left of column (a), enter the combined total year-end figures for notes receivable and loans receivable and the allowance for doubtful accounts.